What Is HR Compliance [+ Free HR Audit Checklist]

 There are many regulations you’ll need to stay abreast of to maintain payroll compliance.
 For instance, most states require businesses to establish a payroll cycle without modification.
 Whether your company pays weekly, every other week, or twice monthly, you cannot change this schedule without advance notice to your employees.
 Some states even require companies to pay at least twice per month or more frequently.

 Your company must pay employees at least a certain minimum wage.
-The federal minimum wage of $7.25 per hour applies to all employees in the U.S., but many states have gone above the federal amount and set their own minimum wage.
+The federal minimum wage of $7.25 per hour applies to all employees in the US, but many states have gone above the federal amount and set their own minimum wage.
 Some cities have even gone beyond that, so make sure you know the minimum wage you must pay your team.

 You must also ensure compliance with your local payroll and overtime laws.
 California, for example, goes beyond the federal overtime laws and requires daily overtime pay for employees who work over eight hours in a single day.
+Learn more in our article about How to Do Payroll in California.

 Record retention for payroll is extremely important, and your company must keep certain records under federal law.
 Your state may also require you to keep additional records relating to when you paid employees, how much you withheld from paychecks, and how many hours they worked during each pay period.